I made these beginner yoga website mistakes so you don’t have to

 It’s not clear what your visitors should do next

-Whether it’s designed to inform, inspire or entertain, every piece of content on your site serves a purpose to its readers.
+Whether it’s designed to inform, inspire or entertain, every piece of content on your yoga website serves a purpose to its readers.
 What you as the site owner also need to consider, is the goal that content fulfils for your wider business.

 Maybe it’s to drive traffic to your timetable, sign people up to your 30 Day Yoga Challenge, or push people to make enquiries.
 Sometimes people will simply get their answer and leave (especially if it’s a clear-cut how-to guide or similar), but unless you make it obvious what a visitor should do next, they’re almost certain to “bounce” off your site.